The front facades of houses on typical Victorian housing estates

 The front path

 The path up to the front door was made of dark red and dark grey diamond-shaped tiles.
+It is just visible in the sketch which is accurate in its detail of the shape and pattern on the tiles.

 All the front doors along the roads in the estate were grained and varnished and the paintwork was kept in good repair.
 They all had two panels of patterned frosted glass.